 For every child, and every parent, starting a new school in a new environment comes with anxiety about not fitting in.
 At Friends School Haverford, the Amenras have always felt free to reach out with questions and concerns, and they’re addressed with openness, welcomed as an integral component of Jordan’s academic process.
 For his part, Jordan feels embraced and free.
 “He has grown in his confidence,” says Kim.
 “He is comfortable being as kind as he wants to be.
 I get great feedback from his teachers, but the thing that I’m most proud of is that he continues to be himself.”

 Kim, as much as Jordan, is open and grateful towards the guiding principles of Friends School Haverford.
 “Sending my son there inspires me to be that kind of teacher to my own students,” she says.

 Friends School Haverford has helped Jordan find his voice and grow his self-confidence, opening opportunities for him in high school, college, and the future of his choice.
 Jordan’s little sister Brooklynn just turned five.
 Her Friends School Haverford future is in progress.

-Visit haverfordfriends.org to learn more and register for an Open House or Admissions Event to get to know their community better and discover if Friends School Haverford is the right fit for your child.
+Visit haverfordfriends.org to learn more and get information on any upcoming virtual tours.
+You can also reach out for a private virtual tour/Zoom to get to know their community better and discover if Friends School Haverford is the right fit for your child.